dangreenisrael/safe-spinner/README.md

 # Safe Spinner

-This package helps address 'infinite spinners' by allowing you to fire a handler when they occur.
+This package helps address the risk of 'infinite spinners' by allowing you to fire a handler when they occur.
 Generally this would send an event to a service like [Sentry](https://getsentry.com/).

+This component only renders it's children, it does not add any new UI element.

 ## Installation